How Much Compensation For Hearing Loss

 Read about how we helped one client claim compensation for his work-related hearing loss and tinnitus in our industrial hearing loss case study.

 It is also possible to experience hearing loss through clinical negligence.
 One example is illnesses such as meningitis.
 If this illness is diagnosed too late and hearing loss results then you could have a claim for compensation.

-How much compensation for hearing loss will depend on how profoundly affected the child is.
+If a child loses its hearing, the amount of potential compensation will depend on how profoundly affected the child is.
 Hearing plays a key role in the language and development in children and compensation amounts need to reflect the lack of this vital lifeline any sufferer has had taken away.

 Compensation amounts for hearing loss